Did Seahawks’ activism affect results? Pete Carroll weighs in

 Carroll said he “thought we did OK” when it came to focusing on football after the Titans game but added that “there was still some aftermath.”

-He said he made himself available to players who wanted to discuss race-related issues but added that, as the season went on, “guys wanted to stay off the topic” because “it was too draining — it was too deep.”
+He said he made himself available to players who wanted to discuss race-related issues, but added that, as the season went on, “guys wanted to stay off the topic” because “it was too draining — it was too deep.”

 Remember Earl Thomas’ reaction to the team’s “demonstration of unity” discussion in 2016.
-Thomas said “it just kinda knocked our work week off.”
+Thomas said “it just kinda knocked our workweek off.”
 Or what about offensive lineman Matt Tobin divulging that there were six white players who did not want to stay in the locker room at Tennessee?

 Injuries, penalties, missed field-goal attempts and coaching blunders were the primary culprits in the Seahawks’ disappointing season.
 But regardless of where you stand on the political spectrum, could you at least consider that other factors were at work?